Office of Legal Immigration

 Section II Grant Proposals

 The items listed below need to be completed and/or uploaded as part of the applicant’s submission.

-All applications and supportive documentation must be submitted by 12 p.m.
-CST on July 30, 2024.
+In order for an application to be considered, all required materials must be submitted using the grant portal.
 All application materials MUST be submitted using the online portal.
 The items listed below need to be completed and/or uploaded as part of the applicant’s submission.
-All applications and supportive documentation must be submitted by 12 p.m.
-CST July 30, 2024.
+Applications will be considered on a first come, first serve basis until all of the funding has been expended.

 • Vendor registration with Office of Management and Budget to receive payment (if you have never received or have not received payment from the state within the past 12 months): Supplier Registration